putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 He knew he was alive -- but ...
 His mind went blank as everything fell away.

 He rolled over onto his back.
 He noticed darkness set with dozens of twinkling lights in the fuzz around him.
-Orange end yellow spots shimmered far above him in the ether.
+Orange and yellow spots shimmered far above him in the ether.
 He was floating, skyward into the vista of the sky.
 He was swimming weightless among the lights.
 He felt drawn to them.
 He reached up to touch them and sharp pain stabbed his shoulder and down his arm.
 The pain, the stars.
 They meant something ... he'd been hurt.
 It was like a scrap of information that he'd realized, but didn't know.

 He had no idea where he was.
 How he’d gotten there.
 What those twinkling lights were.
 His thoughts were mere wisps of smoke.
 In the distance, from above, he heard – _was it_ – screaming?
 Yes, it was someone screaming for help. _That's strange.
 Someone should do something._ Above him he also heard a commotion – footsteps thumping on wood, chattering voices.
 It was getting louder.
 Then a thought crossed his mind: He was going to die.

 It seemed an odd thought.
 Hadn't he just -- fallen.
 A wave of dread swept him, but he wasn't sure why.
-Just fear, of something.
+Just fear of something.
 Another thought flitted in.
 He was staring up into the treeptops.
 Up into the creatures’ village. _Yes, creatures!
 There were creatures!_ And he’d just fallen from ... from -- all the way up there.
 So far from up there.
 He was almost amused at the thought.

 The passage of time had stopped.
 Moments were flashing by thoughts arising and vanishing like the twinkling lights above him.
-He realized those starts were torches and fires, dots of light in the waving branches.
+He realized those stars were torches and fires, dots of light in the waving branches.
 And they were bigger.
 And suddenly bigger still.
 The creatures were on the move, somewhere above him, in the treetops.
 As the sound grew, it was all around him, rumbling as the footsteps grew ever louder and closer.

 They were coming, he finally realized.
 He wasn't exactly sure why, but it meant ... it meant ...
 It meant he had to go.
 Away from them. _Now_.
 He sat upright in the pile of branches and leaves and felt the world spin momentarily.
 Movement sent a wave of pain through him.
 He let out a groan and then a scream.
 So much pain from so many sources that he couldn't even tell what and where at first.

 He pulled himself up onto his feet.
 Sharp stabs in his chest made breathing difficult.
 He was unable to rest his weight on his right leg at first.
 His right arm was numb and throbbing.
 He took a step, just to see if he could.
 And then another.
 Instinctively he knew he had to get moving -- for some reason.

 A mission. *Yes.
 I have a mission to complete*.
 If he could somehow get back up the stairs again, he could somehow complete his mission.
 He had to get back.
 Up those stairs.
-He remembered running up them.
+He remembered running up to them.
 He balanced, felt himself toppling, righted himself and stepped forward, limping, wobbling.
 But with each step he ignored the pain and became more sure-footed.

 His fall should have ended everything.
 But somehow he was here to carry on.
 Or did he live just to survive?
 He felt an urge.
 These … these – _creatures_.
 He had to get away.
 No. He wasn’t afraid to die.
 He was trained to die in battle. _Not like this_.
 It was shouting in his head.
 He could hear them coming.